-$^{^{46}}$ "Property restriction," discussed in more detail in Paragraphs 110 - 111, refers to FDC's policy and practice of removing all property in someone's cell-including their clothes and bedding-for a period of 72 hours, and sometimes longer.
+$^{^{46}}$ "Property restriction," discussed in more detail in Paragraphs 110-111, refers to FDC's policy and practice of removing all property in someone's cell-including their clothes and bedding-for a period of 72 hours, and sometimes longer.

-same time, and other arbitrary reasons.
-Mr. Kendrick, for example, due to his housing location, is currently restricted as if he were assigned to Disciplinary Confinement although he is solely assigned to Close Management I. And even if FDC followed its own written policies, which it frequently does not, the paltry amount of "privileges" and out-of-cell time in these written policies does not prevent the substantial harm caused by isolation.
+housing location, whether someone is in more than one type of isolation at the same time, and other arbitrary reasons.
+Mr. Kendrick, for example, due to his housing location, was restricted as if he were assigned to Disciplinary Confinement although he was solely assigned to Close Management I. And even if FDC followed its own written policies, which it frequently does not, the paltry amount of "privileges" and out-of-cell time in these written policies does not prevent the substantial harm caused by isolation.

-74. No matter what the label, FDC knowingly subjects people to an objective risk of harm and inhumane treatment by isolating them in small cells at least 22 hours a day, under the highest security measures, while depriving them of basic human needs.
+89. No matter what the label, FDC knowingly subjects people to an objective risk of harm and inhumane treatment by isolating them in small cells at least 22 hours a day, under the highest security measures, while depriving them of basic human needs.